shenef/Boktai-Speedrunning/src/zoktai/any.md

 Open this hidden chest for a ![][icon_warp_leaf] Warp Leaf, then open the door:
 ![](./assets/images/remains_leaf_chest_1.webp)

-Talk to the fountain to get water, then proceed.
+Skip getting water from the fountain, then proceed.

 You must now find three ![][icon_stone_tablet] Stone Tablets that are in fixed spots on eight screens:
 ![](./assets/images/desert_1.webp)